gmcmacran/TypeOneTypeTwoSim/type I/README.md

 # Analysis Criteria

-For a distribution, the likelihood ratio test works well if
+For a distribution, the likelihood ratio test works well if both of the following are true.

 - The test has an average of .05 type I error rate over the entire parameter space.